MediaArea/MediaConch/DesignNarrative.md

 FFV1 version 3 mandates storage of CRCs in frame headers to allow verification of the encoded data and stores error status messages.
 FFV1 version 3 is also a very flexible codec allowing adjustments to the encoding process based on different priorities such as size efficiency, data resilience, or encoding speed.

-The specification documentation for FFV1 is partially complete and has recently been funded by vendors utilizing FFV1 as a codec for audiovisual preservation and large-scale digitization efforts.
+The specification documentation for FFV1 is partially complete and has recently been funded by vendors utilizing FFV1 as a codec for audiovisual preservation and large-scale digitisation efforts.

 ### Linear Pulse Code Modulation (LPCM)